-Custom-Built Solar Panels on the King Ranch
+Custom Solar Panels on the King Ranch

-The Klebergs were powered up with 85 solar panels, totaling 37 kilowatts of solar capacity, installed as an impressive two-line ground mount on a grassy bank between the ranch house and the Santa Gertrudis Creek.
-The project was led by our Founder and Chief Installation Officer, Adrian Buck, who you’ll find out on a rooftop every day and never behind a desk, by the way.)
+Freedom Solar powered up the Klebergs with 85 solar panels, totaling 37 kilowatts of solar capacity.
+We installed them as an impressive two-line ground mount on a grassy bank between the ranch house and the Santa Gertrudis Creek.
+Our founder and Chief Installation Officer Adrian Buck led the project.
+(You’ll find him out on a rooftop every day and never behind a desk, by the way.)

-The installation environment was rugged and required perseverance and grit.
-Wildlife such as diamondback rattlesnakes, mosquitos, fire ants, water birds, and even crocodiles made appearances to our crew at various points during the installation week!
-But none of it compromised the team’s ability to deliver quality craftsmanship in the solar array.
+The installation environment was rugged and demanded perseverance and grit.
+Plus, plenty of wildlife made appearances to our crew during the installation week: diamondback rattlesnakes, mosquitos, fire ants, water birds and even crocodiles!
+But nothing compromised the team’s ability to deliver quality craftsmanship in the solar array.

 Adding Solar Power to the King Ranch Legacy

-“One of the best parts of installing Solar is when we get to work for great people and their organizations in remote or historically significant locations”, said Adrian.
+“One of the best parts of installing Solar is when we get to work for great people and their organizations in remote or historically significant locations,” said Adrian.
 “This project checked all of these boxes and I like to think it adds to the historical record of the King Ranch.
 I feel lucky to have been able to participate and contribute to this successful installation, putting solar power to work for the ranch.”

-“For me, this definitely was one of those really cool projects at a really cool place,” said Mark Mariano, our VP of Operations on-site for the install.
+“For me, this definitely was one of those really cool projects at a really cool place,” said Mark Mariano, our VP of operations on-site for the install.
 “Getting the opportunity to be on the historic ranch, and knowing that the solar we installed will be part of this place for the future … that is something I won’t soon forget.”

-Photography credit: Nick Simonite & John-Paul Garrigues
+Photography credit: Nick Simonite and John-Paul Garrigues